 6. Increased security challenges

-Read on: The Ultimate COVID-19 Crisis Management Checklist for Employers
+Read on: https://blog.haiilo.com/blog/ultimate-coronavirus-crisis-management-checklist/The Ultimate COVID-19 Crisis Management Checklist for Employers

 Communication Challenges Remote Employees Face on a Daily Basis

-Here are a few more important stats on remote work that you should be aware of.
+Here are a few more important insights about remote work communication that you should be aware of when engaging remote employees effectively.

 statistics on remote work